nogibjj/IDS706-MiniProject12-MLflow/README.md

 2. Tensorflow 2.5.0 or above
 3. mlflow 1.19.0 or above
 2. Set Up MLflow: Install MLflow (pip install mlflow).
 Ensure you have an MLflow tracking server or use the default local file system to store data.
 2. Run the Project: Execute main.py.
 It will run the model and track the experiment with MLflow.
+3. view and load ML models saved in `mlruns` folder

 ## Run and Result

+This project I use the `mnist` dataset to train a simple CNN model.
+The model is saved in `mlruns` folder.
+- 6 epochs training result
+-
 ![img.png](img.png)

 ## Reference